MSivonen/MSivonen.github.io/index.md

 Play around with the sliders and it's guaranteed to go fubar.
 See the 'wip' in the title...

-I got this idea from a [youtube video](https://www.youtube.com/watch?v=xKEFlg_JMmU) that I saw some time ago, and I decided to make ~~a shameless copy~~ my own version.
+I got this idea from a [youtube video](https://www.youtube.com/watch?v=xKEFlg_JMmU) that I saw some time ago, and I decided to make ~~a shameless copy~~ my own version of it.

 ---